Father-son duo turn in strong team-roping run in Bismarck

 “We’ve had some darn good luck so far, we’re just hoping to keep it up,” Chasyn said.

 On Saturday, it was a family affair again.
-Chad, an electrical contractor who grew up in Sheyenne, N.D., and has been roping since he was 19, cherishes the time he spends with his son in the sport he loves.
+Chad, an electrical contractor who grew up in Sheyenne and has been roping since he was 19, cherishes the time he spends with his son in the sport he loves.

 “It’s extremely rewarding when you do it and everything goes right as a family,” Chad said.
 “That was a very competitive run tonight with the type of cattle that we were roping and the size of the pen.”